 Table of Contents

-Njord is one of a few Norse gods and beings associated with the sea, and was an important deity, with widespread worship among the Norse people.
+Njord is one of a few Norse gods and beings associated with the sea and wind, and was an important deity, with widespread worship among the Norse people.
 However, the surviving myths about Njord are scarce and he doesn’t feature in many myths.

 Who is Njord?